About freshwater pests and diseases

 You need approval to possess certain freshwater species, and different agencies are responsible for different species.
 You’ll need to get in touch with:

-- MPI – for catfish and pest plants
+- MPI – for catfish, carp, and pest plants

 - Department of Conservation (DOC) – for koi carp, rudd, grass and silver carp, and any noxious species